AsbahTalal/blog/_posts/2025-12-03-second-post.md

 ## Second Post

-If you can't tell from the date of my last post, I haven't updated this website in so long.
-So much has happened since my last post.
-How fast time really goes by.
-I was 15 when I made this website and now I am 18 and in college.
+If the date of my last post didn’t already give it away, I’ve been away from this website for a long time.
+A lot has happened since then.
+And by “a lot,” I mean I’m genuinely not the same person anymore.
+I had no idea what life had lined up for me, both the good and the bad.
+Time moves faster than you expect.
+I was 15 when I first made this site, and now I’m 18 and in college.

 ## Quick Recap
-How funny it is to me reading about how afraid I was for junior year.
-I definitely had every right to be.
-Junior and senior years of high school had its own ups and downs.
-It was the years I had the most character development.
+It’s funny looking back at how scared I was of junior year.
+In hindsight, I had every reason to be.
+Junior and senior year came with its own ups and downs, but it was also when most of my character development happened.

 Traveling overseas.
 Learning new skills.
-Getting my first internship.
-Being part of more orgs.
-Getting my braces removed.
-High school graduation.
-College starting.
-And so much more.
-None to say, I went out of my comfort zone, learned a lot, and overall grew into a better person.
+Getting my first job.
+Getting a driver license.
+Joining different orgs.
+Getting my braces off.
+Making new friends.
+Graduating high school.
+Starting college.
+The list keeps going.

+More than anything, those years pushed me out of my comfort zone.
+No doubt have I learned a lot, gained different perspectives, and grew for the better.

 ## On the Origin of Ideas
 I tend to think that held beliefs can originate either **externally or internally**, personal experiences may form stronger biases, but ideas given by trusted (subconscious or conscious) sources, likely form a *larger subset of values*.